EnzymeFunctionInitiative/EST/docs/source/lib/EFI/Import/Filter/Taxonomy.pm.rst

 JSON FILE FORMAT
 ================

-The JSON file format is an array of filter objects.
+The predefined JSON file format is an array of filter objects.
 Each object can define a filter by name, which can be referenced later.

 ::